careyjames/dns-scout/README.md

 [español](https://github.com/careyjames/DNS-Scout/blob/main/README(espa%C3%B1ol).md)

-DNS Scout for Linux/MacOS pulls and displays DNS records in a color-coded console output that is **easy to see** and **copy/paste**.
-Registrar, NS, MX, SPF, DMARC, ASN and PTR for easy DNS reconnaissance and troubleshooting.
+DNS Scout is a DNS security tool that helps you find and fix DNS problems with email flow.
+It is easy to use and can be used by both IT professionals and beginners.
+DNS Scout can help you improve your email security, prevent email spoofing, and troubleshoot email delivery problems.

 <img src="example-domain.png" alt="Example DNS records" width="800">